 The company is recognized as producing well designed, high quality products that are stylish and practical.

-This deal is current as of August 2017 where you can save 20% on the Uppababy Vista, Cruz 2016 at Pish Posh Baby.
+This deal is current as of November 2017 where you can save 20% on the Uppababy Vista 2016 at Pish Posh Baby.
 This deal won’t last long because it’s on 2016 stock so make sure that if you want a Vista or a Cruz, you act fast.

 The UPPAbaby Cruz is a more budget friendly version of the UPPAbaby Vista.
 It would be more comfortable on city streets than rural areas.
 This stroller does not come with a bassinet and the Vista bassinet will not fit.
 Overall it is a lighter version of the Vista but it fills a gap in the market.
 However, it does have great suspension.